RolletQuentin/C_minesweeper/README.md

 # Mineweeper
-(shool project) Recoding the minesweeper game in C. It is a console game.
+(school project) Recoding the minesweeper game in C. It is a console game.

 ## Installation :
 ```shell